 So that’s what Litecoin SegWit did.
 The Litecoin community separated transactions and signatures, hence increasing the volume of transactions getting verified every 2.5 minutes.

 Another mind-blowing feat that Litecoin has achieved after Charlie Lee returned full-time on the project is Atomic Swaps.
 On 20th September Litecoin and Decred were atomically swapped.

 Atomic swap in simple terms means a kind of on-chain barter exchange of cryptocurrencies.
 It is a trustless way of exchanging two cryptocurrencies without any intermediary exchange or escrow.
 This type of exchange has some pre-requisites which should be present in both the cryptocurrencies that are intended to be swapped.

-This type of swap or exchange would be very harmful to escrow services or centralized exchanges like Bittrex or Poloniex etc because these atomic swap technology is free to use and has no exchange or transaction fee.
+This type of swap or exchange would be very harmful to escrow services or centralized exchanges like Binance or ByBit etc because these atomic swap technology is free to use and has no exchange or transaction fee.

 Litecoin & Bitcoin: Differences & Similarities

 At the time of this writing, Litecoin is six years old and Bitcoin is eight years old.

 Litecoin works in a very similar way to Bitcoin.